It was the cover art that caught my eye.

 I broke our covenant and sent her a text that read “Princesses Don’t Cry”.

-What good was all the music and inspiration if we had squandered the potential in the space between those lovers lips.
-If all hope for virtuosity was drowned in my assimilation.
-If the Family Membership Plan just didn’t have one.
+What good was all the art and inspiration if we had squandered the potential between those lovers lips?

 When she didn’t log in for a while after that I worried about her.